kumait/TinyDA/README.md

 ## Usage

 ### Field Mapping
 One of the main problems to be tackled when accessing data in relational databases is how to map field names in tables to properties in classes.
 TinyDA uses the `IFieldMapper` interface to achieve that.
-It is shipped with 3 implementations.
+It is shipped with 4 implementations.

 1. `SimpleFieldMapper`: Maps field names to property names as they are with no change.
 2. `UnderscoreFieldMapper`: Convert field names written in the UNDERSCORE_STYLE to pascal casing. for example if the field name is STUDENT_ID it gets mapped to a property named StudentId.
 3. `AttributeFieldMapper`: Maps field names to property names by using the `Column` attribute which can be applied on properties to provide the name of the field the property is linked to.
+4. `CustomFieldMapper`: is a basic implementation that allows the developer to map fields using a lambda function.

 *The developer is free to provide any custom field mappers according to needs of none if the above mappers suffice.*